-Cogeneration, also known as Combined Heat and Power (CHP), is the on-site production of two kinds of energy – usually electricity and heat – from a single source of fuel.
+Cogeneration, also known as Combined Heat and Power (P), is the on-site production of two kinds of energy – usually electricity and heat – from a single source of fuel.
 Cogeneration often replaces the traditional method of acquiring multiple forms of energy, such as purchasing electricity from the power grid and separately burning natural gas or oil in a furnace to produce heat or steam.
 While the traditional method of purchasing electric energy from the grid is convenient, it is very inefficient and wastes more than two-thirds of the energy in the original fuel due to production and transportation losses.
 Utility customers, of course, pay for those losses in their electric rates – and always have.

 On-site cogeneration systems not only generate electricity more efficiently than central power stations (40-percent efficient vs. less than 30-percent efficient), they capture and use nearly all of the heat that is normally wasted by central power stations.
 Depending on the application, the integration of power and heat production into one on-site cogeneration system can often produce savings of up to 35 percent on total energy expenditures.
 If your facility is a big energy user, installing a cogeneration system can pay those kinds of savings in less than 10 years.

 When considering choices, ask yourself the following questions:

 The first step in deciding whether a cogeneration system is right for your facility is to perform a brief analysis of your energy use.
 This analysis can be reduced to a few simple questions.
 If you answer “Yes” to all the questions, then you may be a good candidate for a more comprehensive analysis.